vinayakbaranwal/gmail-mcp-v2/README.md

 ## Contributing

-Contributions are welcomed and encouraged.
-Contact austin@shinzolabs.com with any questions, comments or concerns.
+Contributions are welcomed and encouraged!
+Please read [CONTRIBUTING.md](./CONTRIBUTING.md) for guidelines on issues, contributions, and contact information.